Russian Revolution (1917) - Background, Events, and Effects

 Russian Civil War

 Soon after the October Revolution, the Russian Civil War started between the Bolshevik's Red Army and the anti-communist forces known as the White Army.
 Russian nationalists, monarchists, and moderate socialists were part of the White Army.
 During the Russian Civil War, several separatist movements also started in the Baltic, Eastern & Central Europe, North Caucasus, and other areas.
 The White Army received military support from several foreign powers, including the UK, USA, Japan, France, etc. The Civil War lasted from November 1917 to October 1922.
 White Army gained few successes at the beginning of the war.
 However, the Bolsheviks, supported by masses of the Russian population, decisively defeated the White Army in the Russian Civil War.
-The Red Terror by Cheka (Bolsheviks secret police) also played a vital role in the victory of the Red Army, while Estonia, Latvia, Lithuania, Finland, and Poland gained independence.
+The Red Terror by Cheka (Bolshevik secret police) also played a vital role in the victory of the Red Army, while Estonia, Latvia, Lithuania, Finland, and Poland gained independence.

 Assassination of Nicholas II